 Please note: camping within two miles of Upper or Lower Twin Lakes is limited to a total of 21 days between April 15 and September 30 unless camping at the Hope Creek campsite near Dick Proenneke's cabin in which case the limit is a total of 14 days between April 15 and September 30.
 There are no time restrictions October 1 - April 14.

-Notes: Ranger Stations at Proenneke site and at the Lower Twin station are staffed during summer months.
+Ranger stations at Proenneke site and at the Lower Twin station are staffed during summer months for your convenience.

 Get acquainted with what makes backpacking in Alaska unique and familiarize yourself with these backcountry tips before you plan your trip.

 Images taken along the Upper to Lower Twin Lakes Route.